KingPeeko/discord-pinning-bot/README.md

-# discord-selfbot-golang
+# discord-pinning-bot
-A Discord selfbot written in golang with the goal of learning the language.
+A Discord bot written in Golang to learn the language better.
+This program aims to let users "pin" as many messages as they wish, highlighting their favorite messages.